 PTP, Precision Time Protocol, is a higher accuracy synchronization protocol for Ethernet networks.
 Accuracy of microsecond level can be achieved.
-Time protocol is compliant with IEEE 1588 version2 and supports the power profiles as specified in IEEE C37.238-2011, 2017 and IEC61850-9-3 (2016) standards.

 In a PTP network the devices can have different roles.
 There is a Grandmaster clock that is the clock source, normally connected to GPS.
 Most devices take the role of an Ordinary clock which receive synchronization from the Grandmaster clock.
 In the PTP network there can also be Boundary and Transparent clock roles, these are most often PTP enabled switches that can redistribute time or compensate for their delays.